I-TheRenegade-I/Spaceports-Expanded/README.md

 # Spaceports-Expanded

-A Stellaris mod for bigger and better Spacrports
+A Stellaris mod for bigger and better Spaceports